vectorgrp/xcp-lite/README.md

     let xcp = XcpBuilder::new("my_module_name").set_log_level(2).set_epk("MY_EPK")
       .start_server(XcpTransportLayer::Udp, [127, 0, 0, 1], 5555)?;

-    // Create a calibration parameter set named "calsseg" (struct CalSeg, a MEMORY_SEGMENT in A2L and CANape)
+    // Create a calibration parameter set named "calseg" (struct CalSeg, a MEMORY_SEGMENT in A2L and CANape)
     // Calibration segments have 2 pages, a constant default "FLASH" page (CAL_PAGE) and a mutable "RAM" page
     // The RAM page can be loaded from a json file (load_json=true) let calseg = xcp.create_calseg(